 - 1 tbsp.
 Malaysian Satay Seasoning 1 teaspoon more for a stronger flavor

 - 1 tbsp.
 Olive Oil

-- Trim off leaves and any brown spots, then separate cauliflower into smaller pieces, and wash.
+Trim off leaves and any brown spots, then separate cauliflower into smaller pieces and wash.
 Place in large (mixing) bowl.
-Pat dry with paper towel as much as you can.
+Pat dry with a paper towel as much as you can.

-- Let the cauliflower roast for 20 more minutes.
-Shake the baking/roast pan again and turn the oven on broiler (high) just for a minute or so.
+Let the cauliflower roast for 15 to 20 more minutes.
+Shake the baking/roast pan again and turn the oven on the broiler (high) just for a minute or so.
 Stay close, and try not to burn cauliflower.
 This also depends on how well done you want your cauliflower.
 I like it this way.

 The taste is a little crunchy on the outside, and soft on the inside.
 If there is moisture, place it on the kitchen paper towel to absorb any extra moisture.

 This could be served as a side dish.
 Pair it with rice, chicken or fish.
 You can make a soup with roasted cauliflower.